hueyy/eink-screen-esp32/README.md

 There are 2 main MicroPython scripts:

-- **boot.py**: this is run immediately after the Watchy boots up and by convention contains only code initialising debuggers, REPLs, etc.
+- **boot.py**: this is run immediately after the device boots up and by convention contains only code initialising debuggers, REPLs, etc.
 - **main.py**: this is run immediately after `boot.py` runs and should contain your application code.
 You can import other dependencies in this file.